-The Division recommends:
+The Division recommends that:

-- that one of your rural hospital runs is undertaken early in training.
-This is important so that you have a good understanding of rural hospital medicine to enable you to make the best use of your time in other attachments. - 2. that the second rural hospital run is undertaken at the end of training.
-This run will be the site for your Fellowship assessment visit. - 3. that as far as possible you undertake clinical placements at the same time as the relevant academic course, to ensure better learning.
+- > one of your rural hospital runs is undertaken early in training.
+This is important so that you have a good understanding of rural hospital medicine to enable you to make the best use of your time in other attachments. - > the second rural hospital run is undertaken at the end of training and you may have your Fellowship visit towards the end of this run at the hospital. - > you take the relevant course at the same time as your clinical run to achieve a better learning outcome. - > you advise the DRHM senior education coordinator of your planned runs to make sure that runs can be recognised under the training programme or that prior approval can be granted by the BoS.